BlindspotSoftware/dutctl/cmds/exp/dutserver/README.md

 Open up four terminal sessions referred to as `T1`, `T2`, `T3`, `T4`,

 ### Starting the Server
-In `T1` start the DUT server with default settings:
+In `T1` start the DUT Server with default settings:

 ```bash
 # Start the DUT Server locally on default port (1024)